 The first reason is the most obvious: his first half.
 Take a look at his first half stats and the 162-game projections:

-This stat-line is a shoe-in for MVP.
-It stacks up to even the most memorable seasons in recent memory–2013 Miguel Cabrera, 2001 Barry Bonds, and 2001 Albert Pujols.
+This stat-line is a shoo-in for MVP.
+It stacks up to even the greatest seasons in recent memory–2013 Miguel Cabrera, 2001 Barry Bonds, and 2001 Albert Pujols.
 Judge was so dominant in the first half that, despite his second half, he still has respectable numbers.
 His current 162-game pace (not that he’ll play 162 games) is a .277 batting average with 50 home runs and 111 RBIs, a totally reasonable stat-line for an MVP.

 The third reason is because he’s finally getting his groove back.
 Over the past 7 days, Judge is hitting .333 with 4 home runs and 9 RBIs.
 If he continues this pace for the final few weeks of the regular season and the Yankees pass the Red Sox in the AL East, it’ll be hard not to at least consider Aaron Judge for AL MVP.